 How to plan a personalized cremation memorial service

 If you have been asked to organize a memorial service, it can be helpful to plan out how you anticipate a service should run.
 As there will be no body present, a memorial service can be very flexible and at any venue.
-If the cremation urn will be present, this can form a ‘center point’, similar to a casket at a funeral service.
+If the cremation urn is present, this can form a ‘center point,’ similar to a casket at a funeral service.

 You will need to decide on the location the service is to be held, who to invite, what format you wish the service to take, and what memorial tributes are required.
-Such as a memory book, photos, prayer cards, music, etc. It can help a memorial service to run smoothly if there is some organization and deciding who is going to manage the service and who is going to speak and deliver a eulogy or final words.
+Such as a memory book, photos, prayer cards, music, etc. It can help a memorial service run smoothly if there is some organization and deciding who will manage the service and who will speak and deliver a eulogy or final words.

 How to create memorial tributes with words, memorabilia, and artifacts

 If you arrange a memorial service, you may oversee the organizing of the memorial tributes for the ceremony.
 This can be arranging flowers, photos, memory cards, candles, music, video, and even food.
 The funeral home often managed memorial tributes for an additional fee.